KY-BChain/BlockEnergy/README.md

 The "Augur" decentralised prediction market platform is based on buy and sell shares.
 Trading activities in Financial market.
 A Transactive energy is about energy generation and consuming balance and the availability of energy that is to be generate and / or stored on energy requirement prediction within the network.
 A Ethereum network where the data is coming from the AI-powered smart meter, and structured as node in the ethereum blockchain.

 It is possible to use AI-powered smart meters as nodes in the Ethereum blockchain to enable a transactive energy system.
 Here is an example of a smart contract in Solidity that could be used for this purpose:-
-In this example, the smart contract defines a TransactiveEnergy contract that allows users to buy energy from the owner of the contract.
+In this example, the smart contract defines a TransactiveEnergy-sample contract that allows users to buy energy from the owner of the contract.
 The contract includes three functions:

     setEnergyPrice: This function allows the owner of the contract to set the price of energy in wei.